Ron Hassner: Religion in the Military

 These essays explore religious rituals, conflicts over religious freedom in the military, how religion affects promotion or unit formation, and how religion in the military affects religion in society more broadly.
 He shows how sacred time and space, rituals and authority structures, had an impact on soldiers, commanders, and units.
 Salient examples include the bombing of Rome in World War II, and the Yom Kippur War.
-In this book and related publications he tries to shift the focus of the study of religion and war away from studying (primarily Muslim) terrorists and insurgents and onto the effects of religion on conventional armies, including Western secular armies.
+In this book and related publications, Hassner attempts to shift the focus of the study of religion and war away from studying terrorists and insurgents and onto the effects of religion on conventional armies, including Western secular armies.

 Torture

-Hassner's most recent work is on torture.
-He has dispelled the "myth of the ticking time bomb scenario" as a dangerous yet influential metaphor that bears no relationship to reality.
+Hassner's most recent scholarship is on torture.
+He argues that the "myth of the ticking time bomb scenario" as a dangerous yet influential metaphor that bears no relationship to reality.
 He argues that much of the current debate on torture draws on flimsy and biased sources.
-Though much current torture criticism relies on the claim that "torture doesn't work", he shows that the evidence to back that claim is weak.
+Though much current torture criticism relies on the claim that "torture doesn't work", Hassner shows that the evidence to support this claim is weak.
 Moreover, Americans find the claim to be unpersuasive: they believe that torture is quick and effective.
 In contrast, Americans find the claim that torture is cruel to be a far more persuasive argument against torture.